OpenFAST/openfast/docs/source/user/aerodyn-fvw/StateSpace.rst

 ---------------------------------------

 An overview of the states, constraints, and output equations is given here.
-More details are provided in :numref:`sec:FVW`.
+More details are provided in :numref:`OLAF-Theory`.
 The constraint equation is used to determine the circulation distribution along the span of each lifting line.
 For the van Garrel method, this circulation is a function of the angle of attack along the blade and the airfoil coefficients.
 The angle of attack at a given lifting-line node is a function of the undisturbed velocity, :math:`\vec{v}_{0,ll}`, and the velocity induced by the vorticity,